 We will only keep information about you for as long as we need to.
 We make sure that any companies which process your data on our behalf do the same.

 The length of time may depend on the reason for which we are processing the data and the type of data being processed.
-Generally, we will retain data on our users for a period of 7 years after the last interaction with the user.
+Generally, we will retain data on our users for a period of 7 years after the last interaction with the user, or when a donation was made.
 This is to ensure that we have proper records and a clear audit trail.
 We will carefully and securely dispose of any data after the retention period has expired.

 In the event that you ask us to stop sending you marketing communications, we will retain certain details, such as your name, to help us ensure that you are not contacted again.
 If you ask us to destroy your data, we will usually do so within 30 days, where we are able to do so and we do not need to hold the information for our records.